tomingtoming/Geneuron/README.md

 # Geneuron

-A neural evolution simulation program that combines artificial life with neural networks, visually representing how organisms evolve while searching for food.
+Geneuron is a neural evolution simulation where creatures evolve over time to adapt to their environment.
+The simulation uses neural networks to control the behavior of the creatures, and they can reproduce, feed, and interact with each other.

 ## Features

-- Simple neural network-based organism behavior control
+- Neural network-based behavior
-- Real-time physics simulation
-- Cross-platform support (Windows, macOS, Linux)
+- Reproduction and mutation
+- Energy management
-- Interactive visualization
+- Group behavior
+- Detailed creature information display
-- Smooth movement and natural behavior
+- Smooth zoom and camera control

 ## Requirements